The English Cocker Spaniel breed is so delightful!

 If your Cocker has been castrated (or spayed), his coat may become thick, like cotton wool, as he slowly loses his silky coat.
 So although neutering a dog has many benefits, there are one or two downsides too!

-But if you're brave enough, you may want to learn how to do it yourself.
-Grooming your Spaniel shouldn't take much more than around 30 minutes each day, and it can be very relaxing for you both and can help you bond with your dog.
+Grooming your Spaniel should take at most 30 minutes each day, and it can be very relaxing for you both and can help you bond with your dog.

 Professional Cocker Spaniel breeders follow this standard to ensure the breed remains true and will only breed from carefully selected, DNA tested and near-perfect dogs and bitches.